nomanrafi/Smart-System-for-Enhancing-Student-Teacher-Research-Collaboration/README.md

 # Smart-System-for-Enhancing-Student-Teacher-Research-Collaboration.

-🚀 An AI-powered Research Paper Management & Recommendation System designed for academic institutions!
+🚀 An AI-powered Research Paper Management & Recommendation System designed for academic institutions.
 📚 Simplify access to research papers, track faculty projects, and get smart recommendations — all in one unified platform.

 🔧 **Built With:**